andxz/pokemon_app/README.md

 <h2>Process </h2>

 I wanted to make a Pokedex for the original 151 Pokémon, so i found the PokeApi that suited my idea.
 It had all the information of Pokémons to fetch.
-I started with the HTML for the website structure and CSS for the design.
+I started out with the HTML for the website structure and CSS for the design.
 I made it simple so i hade time to make the functions in Javascript that fetched the API from Pokeapi trough their JSON-files.

 I started out with first just trying to get the information looped out on the website by a for each loop to be sure that it was connected right.
 After it worked, i put it in a button which looped out the list when clicked.
 I added a Value ID code next to the Pokémon-names, so when clicked another API-fetch was called.
 The value ID code made it possible to loop out the information of the choosen Pokémon that gets displayed.